BROWSTY/CV_PROJECT/README.md

 Analysis of Cytology Pap Smear Images Using Two-Stage CNNs

 # INSTALL
+For this project, is neccesary to install the following technologies
 - pytorch13+CUDA (the version depends on your CUDA version.)
 - tensoflow 2.9.2
 - keras
 - opencv 4.6.6
 - matplotlib
 - tqdm
-Make sure that other common libraries such as numpy works correctly with the other library verisions.
+Make sure that other common libraries such as numpy works correctly with the other library versions.

 # REMARK
 The following drive link contain the classification trained model and the datasets used for training the two stages.
 The detection trained model is not provided because it not takes more than five minutes to train.